Direct Estimation of Appearance Models for Segmentation: Conclusion

 \section{Conclusion}

-In this paper we addressed the problem of estimating appearance models for images with multiple regions.
-We showed that this can be accomplished without explicit reasoning about the set of pixels in each region.
-Instead, by assuming homogeneity of appearance within each region and independence at a distance we derived two methods for estimating the appearance of the unknown regions in an image.
-Our approach combines the distribution of pixel values within the whole image with the distribution of pairs of nearby values to obtain algebraic expressions that can be used to solve for appearance models.
-Our experiments demonstrate the proposed methods work well in a variety of settings and the resulting appearance models can be effectively used for segmentation of textured images.
+Many image segmentation algorithms rely on appearance models to classify pixels into different regions.
+We have shown that appearance models can be estimated directly from an unsegmented image.
+Our approach is based on novel algebraic expressions that relate local image statistics to the appearance models of different image regions.
+Our experiments demonstrate the algorithms we introduce in this paper work well in a variety of settings.
+The resulting appearance models can be used to segment images of different types, including textured images and other images where regions have complex appearances.
 These results also suggest that segmentation algorithms can be improved by making use of second order pixel statistics.

+Thus far we have focused on the problem of binary segmentation.
+An interesting direction for future work would be to extend our approach to images with more than two regions.
+As discussed in Section~\ref{sec:multi} it is possible to derive algebraic constraints similar to the ones we have used to the case of images with (at most) $m$ regions.
+However, solving for appearance models using these constraints remains a challenging computational problem.